 Back in June, I was in desperate need of a holiday.
-I had just gone through a really busy time at work and all I wanted to do was to just soak up the sunshine and chill at the beach all day, cocktail in hand.
-Formentera, the smallest of the Balearic Islands in Spain, came to mind.
+I had just gone through a really busy time at work and all I wanted to do was soaking up the sunshine and chilling at the beach all day.
+A Spanish friend of mine tipped me off on Formentera, the smallest of the Balearic Islands in Spain.

 I had read an article about it in a magazine the previous year and it sounded heavenly: secluded white-sanded beaches that looked like they were straight out of a Caribbean postcard, fantastic food scene with lots of fresh seafood, cool boho beach bars, terrific sunsets AND still fairly quiet because not known by as many people as the other Balearic islands (apart maybe from the Italians who seemed to have taken over the place when we were there).